-- Demonstration of fundamental abilities to design and communicate design solutions using two- and/or threedimensional representation skills in any media (digital, hand drawings, sketching, drafting, or modeling) as they relate to plans, elevations, perspectives, models, space planning, diagramming and distribution, layouts, forms, colors, and finishing aspects. - 3.
-Demonstration of an understanding of functional and experiential issues related to the design of architecture, built environments, and/or artifacts, such as structural, environmental and building systems; spatial generation, organization, perception and design solutions; and specific project results reflecting contextual and programmatic demands. - Ability to effectively organize the graphics and visuals of the overall portfolio, including titles, styles, page composition, references, and information hierarchies. - 5.
-Examples of work completed outside of professional education, such as photography, paintings, sculpture, music, etc.
+- Ability to develop convincing visual narratives through graphic presentation methods and written descriptions that convey the design development process: research and inspirational material, concept generation, study models and drawings that demonstrate process/thinking, and final presentation of design solution. - Demonstration of fundamental abilities to design and communicate design solutions using two- and/ or three-dimensional representation skills in any media (digital, hand drawings, sketching, drafting, or modeling) as they relate to plans, elevations, perspectives, models, space planning, diagramming and distribution, layouts, forms, colors, and finishing aspects. - 3.
+Demonstration of an understanding of functional and experiential issues related to the design of architecture, built environments, and/or artifacts, such as structural, environmental and building systems; spatial generation, organization, perception and design solutions; and specific project results reflecting contextual and programmatic demands. - Ability to effectively organize the graphics and visuals of the overall portfolio, including titles, styles, page composition, references, and information hierarchies. - Examples of work completed outside of professional education, such as photography, paintings, sculpture, music, etc.